← All posts

 OptiCutter Yes, with strict part limits $19-49/year Yes

-CutListCalc Yes, full features Free during early access N/A
+CutListCalc Yes, full features None - free, no paid tier N/A

 CutListOptimizer Yes, with cooldown ~$10/year Yes